CSCI 1101 – Computer Keyboarding

 In this course, students will master the computer keyboard by touch for personal use or in preparation for work in a business setting.
 Students will learn proper keyboarding techniques while keying alphabetic, numeric, and 10-key numeric keypad characters.
 Students will complete activities online, where drills will facilitate learning the keyboard and developing speed and accuracy.

-This course is designed to familiarize students with the fundamental concepts and techniques of a structured programming language.
-This course will introduce core programming basics using the Python programming language.
+This course is designed to familiarize students with the fundamental concepts and techniques of a computer programming language.
+Using current programming languages, students will design, code and test programs using the basic structures of sequence, data types, control structures, algorithm development, and program design with functions.

 This course is designed to introduce the student to various types of computer operating systems.
 It will familiarize the student with the basic commands and fundamental concepts needed to work in these systems.
-The class will discuss single user, multitasking and multi-user systems along with user interfaces.
+We will discuss single user, multitasking and multi-user systems along with user interfaces.

 CSCI 1199 – Seminar